 Occupations in this sector

 The hospitality sector may be a good choice for newcomers who are seeking work, either as a first job in Canada or in pursuit of a career.
 Employers in this industry have long been open to hiring immigrants.
 As well, jobs are plentiful and diverse.
-(While restaurants are considered part of the hospitality sector, here we focus mostly on hotels, with a separate post on restaurant work.)
+(While restaurants and catering are considered part of the hospitality sector, here we focus mostly on hotels, with separate posts on restaurant and catering work.)

 The hospitality industry has traditionally employed large numbers of newcomers.
 In fact, as pointed out in Hotel staff need help: Study (The Star, April 16/07), of the 30,000 people who worked in Greater Toronto hotels that year, 70 per cent were immigrants.